OSU-BMBL/marsgt/README.md

             pip install https://data.pyg.org/whl/torch-1.12.0%2Bcu116/torch_sparse-0.6.15%2Bpt112cu116-cp38-cp38-win_amd64.whl
             pip install https://data.pyg.org/whl/torch-1.12.0%2Bcu116/torch_cluster-1.6.0%2Bpt112cu116-cp38-cp38-win_amd64.whl
             ```

+        - For MacOS system(According to the official PyTorch documentation, CUDA is not available on MacOS, please use the default package):

+3. **Necessary Step:** You can directly install MarsGT using the pip command:

+    ```bash
+    pip install --upgrade MarsGT
+    ```

 ## Data Download
 ### You can choose to download them directly from your browser by visiting the following URL: